-- Lowers LDL cholesterol and raises HDL cholesterol.
+- Helps to lower LDL cholesterol and raise HDL cholesterol.

-- Reduces triglycerides and acts as a vasodilator for peripheral circulation problems.
+- Aids in reducing triglycerides and acts as a vasodilator for peripheral circulation problems.

 - Only form of niacin that doesn’t cause redness or flushes.